mbauti23/fe_coding_challenge/README.md

 # fe_coding_challenge

-A showcase of my experience in Flutter and UX to produce an application using the outline given by the XO Team.
+A showcase of my experience in Flutter and UX to produce a multiplatform application using the outline given by the XO Team.

 ## Getting Started